Allan W. Shearer

 Associate Dean for Research and Technology

-Fellow, Potter Rose Professorship in Urban Planning
+Potter Rose Professor in Urban Planning

 Allan W. Shearer teaches graduate-level landscape planning and design studios and courses that bridge Landscape Architecture and the school's other planning and design programs.
 His research centers on how individuals, communities, and societies envision change and how these descriptions of possible futures are used to inform present-day decisions.
 The work engages the expansion of the conceptual frameworks and methods of design and scenario-based studies.